brianjhanson/personal-site/src/data/2019-11-17-new-entry-script.md

 status: "published"
 ---

-To kick things off, I wanted to keep things really simple.
-Just me, Gatsby and some markdown files.
+When starting this site, I wanted to keep things really simple.
+Just me, Gatsby, and some markdown files.
 This was great for lowering the barrier to launch, but it's not so great for lowering the barrier to posting a new entry quickly and easily.
-Even after a post or two my developer brain went off when copying frontmatter between posts in a consistent manner.
+After drafting a post or two, my developer brain went off while copying frontmatter between posts and trying to format dates in a consistent way.

 I decided to create a simple node script that would help me create frontmatter consistently everything.
 My goals is to run something like `./bin/new Post Name` and have the script create a new markdown file with the frontmatter already populated.
 Thankfully I don't have much frontmatter yet (just path, date, title and status) so I can keep things relatively simple.